jasny/improved-php-iterable/README.md

 ### setKeys

-Use another iterator as keys.
+Use another iterator as keys and the current iterator as values.

 ```php
 Pipeline::pipe(['one', 'two', 'three', 'four'])